near/docs/docs/quick-start/near-studio-ide.md

 ## Navigating the file structure

-To better understand the project directory of a standard NEAR project, and to learn about the files you'll normally be editing, take a look at our [NEAR Project File Structure](../development/filestructure) deep dive.
+To better understand the project directory of a standard NEAR project, and to learn about the files you'll normally be editing, take a look at our [Smart Contract Development Overview](../quick-start/development-overview#file-structure-deep-dive) deep dive.

 ## Writing the smart contract